david-kariuki/android-internet-connectivity/README.md

         Context mContext = this; // Get activity context

-        // Check for connection to either WiFi or mobile connection if (InternetConnectivity.isConnectedToAnyNetwork(mContext)){
+        // Check for connectivity to either WiFi or mobile connection if (InternetConnectivity.isConnectedToAnyNetwork(mContext)){
             // Run process requiring WiFi or mobile connection doSomething();